Año Nuevo State Park

 During the breeding season, December through March, daily access to the park is available via guided walks only.
 Most of the adult seals are gone by early March, leaving behind the weaned pups who remain through April.
 The elephant seals return to Año Nuevo’s beaches during the spring and summer months to molt and can be observed during this time through a permit system.

 This park is a major gathering area for northern elephant seals, which may be seen year-round.
 The males battle for mates on the beaches.
 The females give birth to their young on the dunes.
 During the breeding season, December 15 through March 31, daily access to the park is available only via guided walks.
 Advance reservations are recommended for walks.
-Please click here to make a reservation, but please read the Guided Seal Walk information sheet before doing so.
+Please click here to make a reservation at least one day before your visit, but please read the Guided Seal Walk information sheet before doing so.

 Facilities and Opportunities